junjunruan/P4-Website-Optimization/README.md

   ![image](http://i.imgur.com/Pwiqiq7.png)

 3. Test the page speed of index.html through [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
-  Copy the forwarding url in the command window and paste it to PageSpeed Insigths, then get the test score.
-The original score of loading index page before optimization is: mobile 28, desktop 82.
+  Copy the forwarding url in the command window and paste it to PageSpeed Insigths, then scores will be shown.

 4. Setup Grunt environment (follow the instructions on this [link](https://discussions.udacity.com/t/grunt-and-setting-up-a-grunt-workflow-intermediate/21984))